trevarj/tmux-open-nvim/README.md

 # Opens file.txt in nvim pane
 ```

-If you have more than one Neovim instance running in a tmux window, you will be
+If you have more than one Neovim instance running in a tmux window, or
+`@ton-prioritize-window` is `false` and you have nvims in other windows, you
-prompted with a tmux display-menu that will allow you to select where to open
+will be prompted with a tmux display-menu that will allow you to select where to
-the file.
+open the file.

 #### Caveat